hpxmlwg/hpxml/guide/source/software_developer/structure.rst

 :ref:`building-node` with a :ref:`project-node`, :ref:`consumption-node` with a
 :ref:`building-node`, or a :ref:`contractor-node` with a :ref:`project-node`.

-The schema itself does not enforce the particular constraints for a :doc:`usecases/index`, but rather provides a container for all the relevant components and a referencing scheme to relate them.
+The schema itself does not enforce the particular constraints for :doc:`usecases/index`, but rather provides a container for all the relevant components and a referencing scheme to relate them.